top of page

 Reduce Costs

-Search the earnings transcripts of some of the most successful companies in the world, and you will undoubtedly find more than one executive touting their cost-cutting initiatives.
+If you search through the earnings transcripts of public global companies, you’ll likely encounter executives highlighting their cost-cutting efforts.
 Why?
-Because reducing any type of expense (assuming the same sales volume) will increase the bottom-line.
-There are many sources of costs in any business and therefore many pieces to trim, just as long as you’re careful to not shave too close.
+Because lowering expenses, provided sales remain steady, leads to higher profits.
+There are many sources of costs in any business and therefore many pieces to trim, but it’s crucial to exercise caution and avoid cutting too deeply.
 If you cut employee benefits, for instance, you might lose valuable employees and incur greater costs to hire new people and train them.
 Many companies struggling during the last economic downturn boosted their profits by laying people off.
-The challenge with this strategy is that, as demand increases, you may not have enough of the right employees in place to meet customers’ needs.
+The challenge with this strategy is that, as demand increases, you may not have enough of the right employees to meet customers’ needs.

-For example, Circuit City saw declining success in 2007, and its new CEO eyed an opportunity to amp profits back up by laying off every sales associate earning 51 cents over its “established pay range”— essentially pulling the plug on 3,400 of its top performing workers at once.
-A detrimental move, Circuit City quickly realized it also fired its most hardworking, knowledgeable associates best able to help customers.
-And, why would remaining employees work hard if the rewarded raise could get you a pink slip?
-Over the next eight months, Circuit City’s share price dropped a shocking 70 percent, and in November of 2008, the company declared bankruptcy.
-Though on paper the cut made numerical sense, Circuit City didn’t realize that the price of demoralizing its employees would end up shutting it down.
-But I know what you’re wondering.
-Have they tried turning it off and on again?
+For example, Circuit City saw declining success in 2007, and its new CEO eyed an opportunity to amp profits back up by laying off every sales associate earning 51 cents over its “established pay range”— essentially pulling the plug on 3,400 of its top performing workers at once — a detrimental move.
+Circuit City quickly realized it also fired its most hardworking, knowledgeable associates best able to help customers.
+And, why would remaining employees work hard if the reward raise could get you a pink slip?
+Over the next eight months, Circuit City’s share price dropped a shocking 70 percent, and in November 2008, the company declared bankruptcy.
+Though the cut made numerical sense on paper, Circuit City didn’t realize that the price of demoralizing its employees would shut it down.
+But have they tried turning it off and on again?

 Internal - Profit (1) (1).jpg